Discrete Latent Structure in Neural Networks: Supervised Learning

 \paragraph{Gradient-based learning.} The gradient method for minimizing a differentiable function \(F: \bbR^d \to \bbR\) iterates

 where $\eta^{(t)}$ is a step size schedule, and \(\pd{F}{}(\cdot)\) is identified with its column-vector Jacobian.
 This method converges to a stationary point of $F$ under some assumptions on the step size \citep[\S 1.2.2]{bertsekas-nonlin}.
-If $F$ is expensive, like the average loss in \cref{eqn:avg-loss}, the gradient method can be too slow, and the the \emph{stochastic} gradient method (SG) is appealing.
+Often in machine learning evaluating \(F\) is slow and memory-intensive, as it depends on the entire training data; this is the case in \cref{eqn:avg-loss}.
+In such cases, the stochastic gradient \citep[SG,][]{robbinsmonro} method may be preferred.
 The SG method replaces the gradient with a stochastic direction $\var{G}$ such that

 followed by updating